6 Effective Steps to Overcome ADHD Task Paralysis

 Task Paralysis occurs when individuals with ADHD hesitate to start a task.

-It’s particularly prevalent when facing mundane tasks that feel unexciting, like such as organizing paperwork or scheduling appointments.
-Instead of diving in, individuals may opt for alternative activities or find themselves zoning out
+It’s particularly prevalent when facing mundane tasks that feel unexciting, like organizing paperwork or scheduling appointments.
+Instead of diving in, individuals may opt for alternative activities or find themselves zoning out.

 When we encounter uncomfortable situations or feel threatened, our brains kick into gear with a flight, fight, or freeze reaction.
 For those with ADHD, there’s an extra hurdle to navigate: dealing with frequent distractions or struggling to focus intensely on specific tasks.
 As a result, individuals with ADHD tend to lean towards the natural response of freezing or shutting down when faced with overwhelming choices, tasks, or decisions.